buhrmi/rbjs/readme.md

 <img src="http://buhrmi.github.com/rbjs/images/rbjs.png" style="float:right">

 Rbjs is a ruby gem that enables you to write remote javascript in Rails 3.
-It keeps the browser logic-less.
+It keeps the browser logic-less. [read more](http://buhrmi.github.com/rbjs)

 ## Installation